fooof-tools/fooof/README.md

 Note that this will install only the core (non-optional) fooof requirements.

-If you don't already have matplotlib, and want to include it for plotting functionally, install fooof by:
+If you don't have matplotlib installed, and want to include it for plotting functionally, install using:

 `$ pip install fooof[plot]`